This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 “Fully experience the joy of sharing your income every month.
 It can be the same recipient each time, or it could change or rotate.” – Kieron Sweeney

-We live in a loving universe, even though it doesn’t look like that sometimes.
+We live in a loving universe, even though it sometimes doesn’t look that way.
 Everything is working out for our higher good, and you get to be a very important part of that.
-You can be a source of transformation through your money, through your effort, and however else you can.
+You can be a source of transformation through your money, effort, and however else you can.
 The only limit is your imagination.

-“Giving away money on a regular basis sends a powerful message of affluence to the universe.” – Kieron Sweeney
+“Giving away money regularly sends a powerful message of affluence to the universe.” – Kieron Sweeney

 You could consider the Giving bucket as being flexible.
-The usual recommendation here is that you put 10% of your net income into the Giving bucket.
+The usual recommendation is to put 10% of your net income into the Giving bucket.

 You could also put 5% of your net income into the Giving bucket and volunteer 5% of your time.
 There are 24 hours in a day and 168 hours in a week.
 5% of each day is 1 hour and 12 minutes.
 5% of each week is 8 hours, 24 minutes.

-That reminds me of a sample schedule that Napoleon Hill provided in his book “How to Sell Your Way Through Life.”
-You’ll see that the schedule accounts for all 24 hours in a day.
+Napoleon Hill provided a sample schedule in his book “How to Sell Your Way Through Life.”
+The schedule accounts for all 24 hours in a day.
 It’s from the first page of chapter 19, “How to Budget Your Time.”
 There are “8 hours for sleep, 8 hours for one’s vocation, 4 hours for recreation and health, 2 hours for study and preparation, and 2 hours for extra service for the benefit of others, without pay.”

 “If you really feel you can’t spare the money right now, then give your time to a cause. … There are many ways to give back.” – Kieron Sweeney

-You can grow rich in giving, however you do it.
-You could give to charities and receive charitable receipts, which will reduce your taxable income.
+You can grow rich in giving.
+You could give to charities and receive charitable receipts, reducing your taxable income.
 Or you could give more directly to those in need.

 You could volunteer your time and show yourself that even your time is abundant.
 You have enough to share so that others may benefit from your service.
 Sometimes, the work is its own reward.